morrowind-modding/morrowind-modding.github.io/content/MMW Design & Planning/Style - MMW Banner-Style Maintenance Templates.md

 ### Tone

-Most wikis use an impartial, encyclopaedic tone.
+Most wikis use an impartial, encyclopedic tone.
 It would be sensible for MMW to follow this convention, as it avoids lending certain mods, modding methods or modding tools an undue bias.
 If any content should be recommended over others, sources should be cited.
-An encyclopaedic tone makes maintaining a consistent tone and style of writing easier; humor is subjective.
+An encyclopedic tone makes maintaining a consistent tone and style of writing easier; humor is subjective.

 > [!info] Draft Ideas -- Tone Issues
 >